History of Georgetown Visitation

 Another alumna, Harriet Monroe, class of 1879, wrote and delivered the dedicatory ode at the Columbian Exposition’s opening ceremonies.
 She had become a prominent writer and poet who established the literary magazine, Poetry, which she edited until her death in 1912.
 Still publishing today, this journal, under her editorial guidance, introduced the work of Ezra Pound, T.S.
 Eliot, and Robert Frost.
 Monroe had studied with Sister Paulina Finn, who was a published author of several books in prose, poetry, and drama under the pseudonym M.S.
 Pine.

 In 1872, the Sisters commissioned from Philadelphian architect Norris G. Starkweather a late Victorian, Italianate, four-story building with mansard detailing on its top level.
-This building became an iconic component to the school’s reputation.
+This building became an iconic component of the school's identity.

 Professed women who taught in that building were arriving with advanced degrees.
 In 1882, Sister Regina Toomey entered with a degree from the State Normal and Teaching School of New York.
 A published historian, Sister Mary Baptista Linton, authored, in 1885, an award-winning educational system for teaching history, called the Linton Century Charts.